ywcui1990/numenta-apps/README.md

     grok [command] [options]

+Each command takes `GROK_SERVER_URL` and `GROK_API_KEY` as the first two arguments after the command name.
+However, if you set those two environment variables, you can omit those arguments from the commands.

 - `grok credentials`

   Use the `grok credentials` sub-command to add your AWS credentials to a running Grok server configuration:

-      grok credentials SERVER_URL [options]
+      grok credentials GROK_SERVER_URL [options]

-  The `SERVER_URL` positional argument is required and must be a url to a running Grok server.
+  The `GROK_SERVER_URL` positional argument is required and must be a url to a running Grok server.
 For example: https://ec2-AA-BB-CC-DD.us-west-2.compute.amazonaws.com

   You can specify your credentials in one of three ways: